 The Council monitors delivery of its priorities and objectives through the performance management framework.
 A service plan is in place for each of the Council's service areas and the objectives set out in the key strategic plans (Sustainable Communities Strategy, Local Area Agreement, Corporate Plan) are embedded in these plans.
-The service plans represent the key plan for each service and clearly set out targets and actions for each service and how each service area contributes to corporate objectives and targets.
-The service plans address service-level improvements, including value for money objectives.
+The service plans represent the key plan for each service and clearly set out targets and actions for each service plans address service-level improvements, including value for money objectives.
 Service plans also set out how each service will contribute to a range of corporate performance and improvement imperatives, including data quality, Equalities, and Employee Opinion Survey action plans.
 Local service improvement plans are reflected in the plans.